GALILEO AND THE BIBLE

 The Alleged Contradiction

 In the seventeenth century the mathematician-scientist, Galileo Galilei (1564-1642) defended the heliocentric hypothesis, according to which the sun was at the center of the universe, and that the earth and the other planets moved around it.
 This hypothesis was regarded as revolutionary because it contradicted the long-standing geocentric theory of Aristotle, who stated that the earth was at the center of the universe, and that all heavenly bodies, including the sun, moved around it.
 The geocentric theory was at that time the prevailing theory accepted by many scientists, philosophers and the common folk simply because its teaching could be confirmed by common observation.
 Even the theologians were comfortable with the geocentric theory because many passages in Holy Scripture are in agreement with it.
 For example, the following biblical passages make sense under a geocentric model of the universe:

-“Then Josue spoke to the Lord, in the day that he delivered the Amorrhite in the sight of the children of Israel, and he said before them: Move not, O sun, toward Gabaon, nor thou, O moon, toward the valley of Ajalon.
-And the sun and the moon stood still, till the people revenged themselves of their enemies.
+"Then Joshua spoke to the Lord, in the day that he delivered the Amorite in the sight of the children of Israel, and he said before them: Move not, O sun, toward Gibeon, nor you, O moon, toward the valley of Ajalon.
+The sun and the moon stood still, till the people revenged themselves of their enemies."
 (Jos 10:12-13)

 "One generation passes away, and another generation comes: but the earth stands forever.
 The sun rises, and goes down, and returns to its place: and there rising again, makes its round by the south, and turns again to the north: the spirit goes forward surveying all places round about, and returns to his circuits."
 (Qo 1:4-6)

 “Who has founded the earth upon its own bases: it shall not be moved for ever and ever.”
 (Ps 104:5)